OnroerendErfgoed/skosprovider/docs/intro.rst

   at the :term:`SKOS-THES` specification.
 We have borrowed the :attr:`skosprovider.skos.Concept.subordinate_arrays` and :attr:`skosprovider.skos.Collection.superordinates` properties from this specification.
-In effect, it turns a SKOS Collecion that has one or more superordinates into a ThesaurusArray.
+In effect, it turns a SKOS Collection that has one or more superordinates into a ThesaurusArray.

 Support